Mentoring Other Parents/Sponsors Through the Milton Hershey School Journey

 What I like most about MHS is the security.
 We were living in Atlanta, Georgia when Daniel enrolled.
 It was not a safe place for us.
 What we found at MHS was a safe home and structure.
 Daniel received a way of life at MHS.
 When he came home to visit, he was cooking and cleaning.
 I sent a nine-year-old boy to MHS, and they returned to me a wonderful young adult.

-While Daniel was at MHS, I worked on improving my own life.
+While Daniel was at MHS, I worked on improving my own life as a parent/sponsor.
 I moved to central Pennsylvania, found a job, and got an apartment.
 I also went back to school.

 If it weren’t for MHS, I would’ve never had the freedom to go back to school.
 Before Daniel came to MHS, I was an overloaded parent just trying to feed and house my child.
 MHS allowed me to finally pursue my own dreams.
 I always wanted to graduate from college, and I finally did.
 I got my bachelor’s degree the year before Daniel graduated from MHS.